-Consequently, Thames Valley Police recently attempted to address these ongoing concerns via a stepped performance improving approach by requesting consideration for voluntary improvements to the premises licence conditions.
+Consequently, in response Thames Valley Police recently attempted to address these ongoing concerns via a stepped performance improving approach by requesting consideration for voluntary improvements to the premises licence conditions.

-These were set out in a recent letter with reasonable and proportionate recommended conditions included that were designed to improve the PLH understanding of their responsibilities and required levels of due diligence in order that they could promote the licensing objectives.
+These were set out in a recent letter sent via email and post setting out reasonable and proportionate recommended conditions that were designed to improve the PLH understanding of their responsibilities and required levels of due diligence; in order that they could promote the licensing objectives.